Download the PHP package awcodes/mason without Composer

 Form Field

 In your Filament forms you should use the Mason component.
-The Mason component accepts a name prop which should be the name of the field in your model, and requires an array of actions that make up the 'bricks' available to the editor.
+The Mason component accepts a name prop which should be the name of the field in your model, and requires an array 'bricks' available to the editor.

 Infolist Entry

-To keep from having to repeat yourself when assigning bricks to the editor and the entry it would help to create sets of bricks that make sense for their use case.
-Then you can just use that in the bricks method.
+To keep from having to repeat yourself when assigning bricks to the editor and the entry, it would help to create sets of bricks that make sense for their use case.
+Then you can use that in the bricks method.

 Creating Bricks

-Bricks are nothing more than Filament actions that have an associated view that is rendered in the editor with its data.
+Bricks are nothing more than classes that have an associated view that is rendered in the editor with its data.

 Rendering Content